 Mexico City & Puebla, Mexico

-Lodging (standard room with two double/queen beds)
+Lodging (standard room with two double/queen beds or one King)

 Most meals (see itinerary)

 Daily tours with local guide and private van (see itinerary)

 Upon arrival in Mexico City, you will make your way via taxi to the hotel.
 You will have free time to wander around until our group dinner.
 Overnight in Mexico City.

 After breakfast at the hotel, our first stop of the day is Casa Azul which was the house where Frida Kahlo grew up.
 It is now a museum where you can see original paintings from her and Diego Rivera.
 Next we will head to the Mercado de Coyoacan.
 Lunch will be at a restaurant near the Plaza de Coyoacan.
 We continue our journey in Coyoacan with visits to the San Juan Bautista Church and Convent one of the oldest temples of the Valley of Mexico, as well as the Conchita Chapel, which is considered a jewel of baroque art.
 Walk the Plaza de Coyoacan and enjoy the Coyote sculptures in the square.
 Later in the afternoon we will head to Xochimilco for a boat trip along the “floating gardens’ while we listen to the Mariachi musicians.
 Balance of the day is free time.
 Dinner on your own.
 Overnight in Mexico City.

 Today we will spend the entire day at Chapultepec Park and the surrounding area and there is so much to see.
 Highlights today will include, the National Museum of Anthropology, the Castle and National History Museum, the Botanical Garden and Zoo.
 Lunch will be in the Park and for those adventurous travelers, you can rent a paddle boat for a ride around the lake.
 Dinner on your own and overnight in Mexico City.